 - Replacement of roof coverings on pitched and flat roofs

-They will notify the Local Authority on your behalf and will issue you with a certificate on completion which can be used as proof of compliance for the HIP.
-It will also show up on a solicitors Local Authority search when you sell your home.
+They will notify the Local Authority (LA) on your behalf and will issue you with a certificate on completion which can be used as proof of compliance for the HIP.
+It will also show up on a solicitors LA search when you sell your home.

-Examples include: FENSA (glazing), GASSAFE (formerly CORGI - gas installations), NICEIC (electrics).
+Examples of competent persons schemes are: FENSA (glazing), GASSAFE (formerly CORGI - gas installations), NICEIC (electrics).

 If in doubt please contact building control to clarify if an application is required using the contact details below.